 The median is the middle point of a population.
 If you separately lined up all the women and men at Barbour, the median pay gap is the difference between the hourly pay rate of the middle woman compared to the middle men.

-Here at Barbour the median hourly rate for women is 2.48% less than the median hourly rate for men.
-This has reduced from 9.8% in 2018.
+Here at Barbour the median hourly rate for women is 8.16% less than the median hourly rate for men.

 Pay Quartiles

 Lower quartile